 This paper examines the SSP reforms that the CIPD believes are needed and makes recommendations to outline how public policy and employer practice should work together to support people’s health and employment outcomes.

-Download the recommendations overview and full paper to find out more
+Download the recommendations overview and full policy paper to find out more

 To adequately support people’s health and employment outcomes, the CIPD’s recommendations for the UK Government and for employers are as follows